StatisticalRethinkingJulia/StructuralCausalModels.jl/README.md

 My initial goal for this package is to have a minimal way to apply SCM ideas to the examples in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia), i.e. a working version of `d_separation()`.

-The package is not intended to compete with reference 1 below
+The package is not intended to compete with the references below and is not (yet?) registered.

 # Todo